jornvdmaat17/Netwerken/README.md

 compile with: gcc *.c -o main -pthread run with ./main [your topic path] [port of mosquitto], so for example ./main text 1883

+libs and example code came from this repo: https://github.com/LiamBindle/MQTT-C